CumulusNetworks/docs/content/nvue-reference/Action-Commands.md

 <HR STYLE="BORDER: DASHED RGB(118,185,0) 0.5PX;BACKGROUND-COLOR: RGB(118,185,0);HEIGHT: 4.0PX;"/>

-## <h>nv action traceroute interface \<destination\></h>
+## <h>nv action traceroute system \<destination\></h>

-Sends traceroute packets to the destination to which you want to trace the route.
+Sends traceroute packets to a destination so you can validate the route.
 You can specify either an IP address or a domain name.

 ### Command Syntax